gdsec-test/security-detections-framework/documentation/Detection_Testing.md

           | stats values(Domain) as Domain values(AccountName) as AccountName count by MachineName _time
           | where count > 10
           ```
-          see the added 'Bucket' and '_time' peramaters added to the query. this will now create a full table with time stamps of every time the alert would have created a ticket in the last 30 days without actually outputing to a 3rd party
+     See the added 'Bucket' and '_time' peramaters added to the query. this will now create a full table with time stamps of every time the alert would have created a ticket in the last 30 days without actually outputing to a 3rd party